 At Visual Led, we have been creating LED screens since 2003, so this aspect is part of our daily work.
 Do you want to learn a little bit more about this topic?
 If so, you can check out all the details below.

 Before summarizing what the colors of the electric cables mean, it is worth remembering what the parts of a cable are.

 - Isolation.
-It is the coating that wraps the electrical conductor to prevent the electric current from circulating outside it and can damage the person who is handling the cable.
+It is the coating that wraps the electrical conductor to prevent the electric current from circulating outside it and harm the person who is handling the cable.
 It also prevents cables from coming into contact with others and can cause a short circuit.
 The insulations can be made of plastic or elastomeric materials, or paper impregnated with viscous or fluid oil.

 - Driver.
 It is the element that channels or conducts electricity.
 While it may be made of various materials, copper is the most common.
 Aluminum is also used, since, although its conductivity is lower, it is lighter.
 A driver can have a single filament or several.

 - Fill layer.
 It is an insulating material which wraps electrical conductors to maintain the circular section of the whole assembly.

 - Cover.
 It is made of materials that protect the cable mechanically and serves to protect the insulation of electrical conductors from sun, rain or temperature changes.
 Therefore, it is the outermost part of the cable.

 Before handling electrical cables, it is prudent to know about the color code of the cables, which will help us handle them correctly and with less irrigation.
 As you know, there are cables of various shades, the most common being the following: yellow, blue, white, gray, brown, orange, black, red, green and violet, each of which performs a certain function.
 So that you know what each one corresponds to, we will summarize the color code of the different cables and electrical standards.
 Such information that must be clear before intervening in any installation.